Montesanto Funicular: History

-The four operating funicular systems of Naples, Italy, with the Montesanto funicular highlithed in red.
+The four operating funicular systems of Naples, Italy, with the Montesanto funicular highlighted in red.

 The idea for the construction of the Montesanto funicular was first conceived during the construction of the Cumana Railway which was designed to service Campi Flegrei along the Naples–Torregaveta route.
 With the residential area expanding around Castel Sant’Elmo, it was decided it would be useful to have a second funicular route connecting the Cumana Railway with Castel Sant'Elmo and the nearby Museo di San Martino.
 Survey work was carried out by Pariboni & Savoia, and the Neapolitan engineering firm, Officine Nazionali di Savigliano, carried out engineering, electrical and mechanical works as they had done on the Chiaia Funicular.
 After five years construction, the Montesanto line was opened on May 30, 1891.

 Initially the line ran smoothly, but the steep gradients of the Neapolitan lines caused heavy work on the original steam traction engine systems, and they soon began to experience problems.
 As with the Chiaia line, it was decided to replace the power plants with an all-electrical system, which began operation on June 21, 1901.
 The new system was more effective, and the Montesanto funicular operated smoothly without any issues for the next several years.
 The next interruption to service was in 1936, when it was decided to replace the original open carriages with enclosed coaches, which were built by OFM (Officine Ferroviarie Meridionali).